Don't Make This Magnesium Mistake!

 So it's pretty obvious why you'd want to include magnesium malate in your supplement regimen, right?

 The other major reason to consider magnesium malate supplementation is the way it affects your muscles.

 Once malic acid enters into muscle tissue, it will help to alleviate local pain.
 This is why it's commonly recommended for nerve and muscle health.

 "Clinical tests are proving malic acid to be a great asset in the treatment of FM and pain.
 In one clinical study, reported in "The Journal of Nutritional Medicine," 15 patients (aged 32-60) taking a dosage of 200-2400 mg. of maIic acid with 300-600 mg of magnesium for four to eight weeks, reported significant pain relief within 48 hours.
 These positive effects continued to increase over the test period."

 But it's not just malic acid working to kill the pain; topical applications of magnesium chloride can help treat sore muscles at the local level.

 And when ingested, magnesium helps to relieve both muscle and nerve pain.

 As Dr. Oz said in a write up on magnesium and pain relief:

-"Clinical experience, as well as research in nerve pain conditions such as pancreatic cancer, has shown that magnesium can be an effective treatment for pain.
+"Clinical experience, as well as research in nerve pain , has shown that magnesium can be an effective treatment for pain.
 Although it is clear why magnesium can decrease muscle pain (it makes muscles relax), why it would help nerve pain was less clear.
 A new study on rats to be printed in The Journal of Physiology confirms our clinical experience that magnesium decreases nerve pain — while also pointing to how it works"